It's a good time to figure out what YOU want, too.

-Is the man you love acting like a ghost in your relationship?
-Maybe he's even vocalized that he needs space?
-Perhaps he claims nothing's wrong, but he just doesn't return your texts and seems to be a whole lot busier than he was in the early stages of dating?
+Is the man you love ghosting your relationship?
+Maybe he's even said that he needs space?
+Or he claims nothing's wrong, but he just doesn't return your texts and seems to be a LOT busier than he was in the early stages of dating?

 The key for you is to handle his need for space in a way that's respectful and dignified.
 It's okay to communicate your feelings (like in a letter) or to ask him questions about what he's thinking.
 But don't smother him and don't make him feel guilty and accused.

-When he needs space and you feel really down about it, don't punish him by withdrawing yourself or accusing him of being emotionally unavailable and beyond, and don't start to cling.
+When he needs space and you feel really down about it, don't punish him by withdrawing yourself or accusing him of being emotionally unavailable, and don't start to cling.

 When a man pulls back, it's natural to feel like your world is suddenly shaken up.
 This feeling can bring up abandonment issues and it can make us panic about losing him.
 When we feel panicky and scared, we reach out.
 We start to express love and profess devotion, and we apologize for past injustices on our part.
 However, this is a form of rewarding bad behavior.